Cloud0723/Offline-MLIRL/README.md

-# Understanding Expertise through Demonstrations:A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning
+# When Demonstrations meet Generative World Models: A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning
 Offline ML-IRL is an algorithm for offline inverse reinforcement learning that is discussed in the article [arxiv link](http://arxiv.org/abs/2302.07457)

 ## Installation